When is the Summit?

 What type of people (students and speakers) come to GES?

-Each year, GES brings people from over 40 countries, 50 universities, and 35 businesses and organizations.
+Each year, GES brings people from over 40 countries, 50 universities, and 35 businesses and organizations to Northwestern's campus.
 Our delegates are young social entrepreneurs with ideas, energy, and determination to put their projects into action.

 Our speakers and facilitators are experts in various fields such as education, social entrepreneurship, global health, etc. and are qualified to offer to delegates tangible skills to advance both their project and personal development.